 The Flexahouse is a one story ranch house that drws inspiration from this design by architect Nick Noyes (Cesar Rubio photo).

-FLEXAHOUSE is a “kit-of-parts plan” because the key elements — Great Room, Master Suite, Bedroom and Bath Unit, Guest Suite, Garage, Flexawall, Entry, and Trellis — combine to form three different layouts (I-shape, L-shape, and T-shape) to suit various lot configurations.
+FLEXAHOUSE is a “kit-of-parts plan” because the key elements — Great Room, Master Suite, Bedroom and Bath Unit, Guest Suite, Garage, Flexawall, Entry, and Trellis — combine to form three different layouts (I-shape, L-shape, and T-shape, shown above) to suit various lot configurations.

 Start with the core of the plan, which is the Great Room, then add the Master Suite, Bedroom-Bath Unit, and Garage and you have the basic house.

 FLEXAHOUSE comes in 3- and 4-bedroom variations for a total of 6 different plans, ranging from 2,254 sq. ft. to 2,580 sq. ft.

 You can change the orientation of the garage to enter from either side, instead of the front.
 Exterior siding options include stucco, shingle, and board-and-batten.

 Roof options are standing seam metal and composition shingle.
 The plan starts at $2,500.
 It has been engineered for seismic, snow, and hurricane zones.